-The county found that "nothing hinted at the unanticipated and extensive retrograding that occurred in recent years, triggered by two successive El Niño/La
+The county found that "nothing hinted at the unanticipated and extensive retrograding that occurred in recent years, triggered by two successive El Niño/La placed jetties."
+Record 25.

 1 Niña events in the area of the subject properties and their influence on the